pravega/pravega/documentation/src/docs/segment-store-service.md

 - Stream Segments that are unlimited in length, with append-only semantics, yet supporting arbitrary-offset reads.
 - No throughput degradation when performing small appends, regardless of the performance of the underlying Tier 2 Storage system.
 - Multiple concurrent writers to the same Stream Segment.
-- Order is guaranteed within the context of a single Writer, but appends from multiple concurrent Writers will be added in the order in which they were received (appends are atomic without interleaving their contents).
+- the order is guaranteed within the context of a single Writer, but appends from multiple concurrent Writers will be added in the order in which they were received (appends are atomic without interleaving their contents).
 - Writing to and reading from a Stream Segment concurrently with relatively low latency between writing and reading.

 # Terminology